 Your pet fish must eat what you serve them, or face starvation (an option that happens all too often).
 Although flake food is a good staple diet with balanced vitamins and minerals for fish, the vast majority of freshwater fish would literally jump at the chance to have live or even frozen foods.

 Before we dive into the topic of live food, let's talk about flake foods.
 Realistically, it's not possible for most of us to provide a completely balanced diet composed of only fresh and frozen foods.
 Flake food is accepted by a large number of freshwater fish and contains important nutrients your fish needs to stay healthy.
 However, not all flake foods are created equal.

 The next time you go to purchase flake food take a good look at the ingredients.
 What you'll find is fishmeal, yeast, shrimp meal, algae meal, plankton, kelp, vitamins, preservatives, and protein fillers such as wheat meal, soybean meal, oatmeal, and brown rice.
-Yes, that's right...those last items are fillers.
+Those last items are fillers.
 They are necessary to provide an adequate amount of protein but don't contain the same nutrients and flavor found in shrimp or other food the wild fish would eat.

 Remember that ingredients are listed in order of highest volume first, so look for prepared foods that have fishmeal and seafood high on the ingredient list.
 Once you select a quality flake food, start looking for ways to supplement those boring flakes with fresh or frozen foods.